ENTRIES FOR THE 67TH ANNUAL ONTARIO NEWSPAPER AWARDS

 WHICH CATEGORIES MAY I ENTER?

 • Competitors are limited to (1) ONE entry in any one category, except when involved in a team entry.
-Six categories are open to all circulation-level papers, 12 are limited based on circulation (see exception noted below).
+Eight categories are open to all circulation-level papers, 10 are limited based on circulation (see exception noted below).

 • Members of a team may also make individual entries in the same category.

-• The same entry CANNOT be submitted in more than one category, EXCEPT under the following specific conditions:
+• Unless part of a team submission, the same entry CANNOT be submitted in more than one category, EXCEPT under the following specific conditions:

 - Columns/opinion writing submissions may be part of a portfolio entry.